Grants & Awards: DHP: FAQs:

 Application Content - Budget and Cost Sharing

-- What if an existing employee works on the grant project
+- Can an existing employee work on my grant project?

 The answer to this question depends on whether the employee is paid with grant funds or by your institution.

-- Grant funds may be used to cover additional work hours of existing staff provided that they do grant project-related work during those hours (e.g., Luca’s work schedule at the historical society is 15 hours per week.
+- Grant funds may be used to cover additional work hours of existing staff provided that they do grant project-related work during those hours For example, Luca’s work schedule at the historical society is 15 hours per week.
 Ten hours are added to his work week to do grant project-related work.
-He is paid for those extra ten hours with grant funds.).
+He is paid for those extra 10 hours with grant funds.

-- Regular staff salary and benefits, paid by the applicant organization, can count towards Cost Sharing for the portion of work that relates directly to the grant project, (e.g., Emma is an employee of the historical society.
-Some of the work she does is grant project-related (taking calls, responding to email, scheduling meetings, and doing word processing and data entry).
-A portion of her salary and benefits - paid by the society - counts towards their cost sharing.
+- Regular staff salaries and benefits can count towards Cost Sharing for the portion of work that relates directly to the grant project.
+For example, Emma is an employee of the historical society.
+Some of the work she does, taking calls, responding to email, scheduling meetings, and doing word processing and data entry is grant project-related.
+A portion of her salary and benefits paid by the historical society may count towards their cost sharing.

-The consultant's travel is an additional expense and should be listed and justified on the Travel Form (Code 46).
+The consultant's travel between project-related sites is an additional expense and should be included and justified on the Travel Expenditure Form (Code 46).

-Yes, as long they volunteer their time and it is directly related to the project.
-Advisory committee members' mileage to attend meetings, if paid by the members, may also be used as part of the cost share.
+Yes.
+Your Advisory Committee’s time may be allocated to your cost sharing as long as committee members volunteer their time and their activities are directly related to the project.
+Advisory Committee members' mileage to attend meetings, if paid by the members, may also be used as part of the cost share.

 Yes.
-The time that anyone donates to the project can be considered part of the Cost Sharing requirement.
+The time that your organization’s trustees donate to the project can be considered part of your Cost Sharing contribution.

-The percentage of Cost Sharing (whether 20% for Documentation projects or 50% for Arrangement & Description projects) is calculated using the total cost of the project For example, if you are doing an Arrangement & Description project and your total project costs are $15,000 (grant request plus Cost Sharing contribution), your cost sharing contribution would be $7,500.
+The percentage of Cost Sharing (whether 20% for Documentation projects or 50% for Arrangement & Description projects) is calculated using the total cost of the project.
+For example, if you are applying for an Arrangement & Description project and your total project costs are $15,000, your grant request would be $7,500 and your cost sharing requirement would be $7,500.